Wildlife Journal Junior New Hampshire Public Television Knowledge Network

 Habitat

-The common raven is common in coniferous and deciduous forests, along sea coasts, in the tundra, in the prairie, and along river banks.
-It the western United States, it is also found in the desert and mountains.
+The common raven is common in coniferous and deciduous forests, along seacoasts, in the tundra, in the prairie, and along river banks.
+In the western United States, it is also found in the desert and mountains.

 Diet

 Common RavenThe common raven is omnivorous.
 It eats a wide variety of foods including fruits, acorns, seeds, nuts, lizards, birds, eggs, insects, mice, and frogs.
-They also eat garbage and carrion.
+It also eats garbage and carrion.

 Life Cycle